 |Social Innovation and Human Centered Design

 The City is seeking attendance from first time attendees who work for an IRS-registered 501(c)(3), 501(c)(4), or a 501(c)(6) nonprofit organizations providing services within the City of San Diego and may have an interest in applying for City grants.
-Organizations should plan to attend both days of the academy.
+Attendees should plan to attend both days of the academy.

 Partnering With the City

 The City of San Diego encourages academy attendees to apply for City grants.
 The City’s Economic Development Department and Commission of Arts and Culture fund eligible local nonprofits with missions and projects that enhance our economic prosperity and improve the quality of life for San Diegans.

 The Economic Development Department has a competitive application process to award funding through both its Community Development Division (CDD) and its Business Expansion, Attraction and Retention Division (BEAR).